2010s in the music industry: Apple Inc

-iTunes Music Store:
+iTunes Music Store

-Launched in 2003, the iTunes Music Store is the global leader in a-la-carte digital music downloads, with over 26 million songs being offered in their database as of September 2012.
+Launched in 2003, the iTunes Music Store was the global leader in a-la-carte digital music downloads as of 2012, with over 26 million songs being offered in their database.

-Pricing: The iTunes music store has a three-tiered pricing system, with songs selling for either $.69, $.99, or $1.29 depending on popularity and demand.

 Business model: a-la-carte downloads.

 Apple Music

 Apple Inc. responded to the increasing demand for subscription-based streaming services (evident by Spotify's success) in June 2015, with the release of Apple Music.
 Operating in over 100 countries, Apple music offers users their own take on 24/7 radio stations and music suggestions: and "for you" and "new" tab managed by talented music experts.

-Pricing: $9.99 per month for single users, and $14.99 for families (up to 6).